We’re a private wildlife sanctuary located west of Brisbane, Australia and we house over 1,000 animals and more than 300

 The main danger to the green tree frog is the destruction of its habitat through wetland clearance and drainage.
 In addition to this, the frog is also threatened by a type of fungus called chytrid fungus, which attacks the frog's skin.

-Researchers are currently, and very closely, examining the effects and spread of this pathogen as it appears to have caused the decline of several species of frog in Australia and South America.
+Researchers are currently and very closely examining the effects and spread of this pathogen as it appears to have caused the decline of several species of frogs in Australia and South America.

 Adopting a Green Tree Frog

 Before deciding to adopt them into your yard, it is important to consider some important things.

 - Don't overfeed them.
 Green tree frogs tend to become obese if overfed.